 In September 2016 we opened Little Squirrels for children from the age of two years as part of the Early Years Provision at Redgate.
-Our team of dedicated staff, lead by Ms Gambon (Assistant head) and Ms Dean (EYS leader) have built a nursery to deliver an exciting EYS curriculum to our Little Squirrels to prepare them for their first steps in Primary School.
+Our team of dedicated staff, lead by Ms Gambon (Assistant head) and Miss Dean (EYS leader) have created a nursery to deliver a caring and exciting Early Years experience to our Little Squirrels to prepare them for their first steps in Primary School.

-From September 2017 we are excited to announce that our nursery will be teacher led, with Ms Dean teaching full time in our nursery provision.
-Ms Dean has had over 20 years experience in Early Years provision working with children from 0 -5 years in both private and school settings.
+Since September 2017 our nursery has been teacher led, with Miss Dean teaching full time in our nursery provision.
+Miss Dean has had over 24 years experience in Early Years provision working with children from 0 -5 years in both private and school settings.

-Many of our Squirrels use the wrap around care facility and are with us from 8 am until 6 pm each school day ( we do not provide holiday care).
+During term time many of our Little Squirrels use the wrap around care facility and are with us from 8 am until 4:30 pm each school day.

 If you would like more information on how to register your child to become a Little Squirrel please contact Mrs Steele in the school office.

 We also welcome pop in visits so please feel free to come and have a tour around our wonderful provision.

 Please follow our exciting learning adventures on Twitter